Since 1995, we’ve been providing A1 accountancy services to our clients, steered by our watertight values and principles.About

 If you have not declared any dividends this tax year it may be sensible to ensure that you utilise any remaining tax-free allowances that you may have.

-We have not seen any changes for 2020/21 in the rates of tax or the basic rate and higher rate thresholds.
+We have not seen any changes for 2021/22 in the rates of tax, however, the basic rate band has increased to £37,700 meaning if you receive the standard personal allowance of £12,570 the higher rate threshold will be £50,270.

 Contribute to a pension

 The annual allowance for personal pension contributions is currently set at £40,000 or 100% of your earnings (excluding dividends) per year – whichever is lower.
 Making pension contributions personally could also mean that more of your income is taxable at a lower rate.

 You can carry forward any unused allowances for the past 3 years, assuming you have had a pension in place for this period.
 If you haven’t done so already, you may be able to benefit from additional tax relief by making the most of these contributions.

 Taper relief starts to apply to the annual pension contributions limit of £40,000 when income (inclusive of pension contributions) reaches £200,000.

 If you would like a free consultation on pension planning and other wealth management activities, you can speak to our partners at Contractor Wealth.

 In certain circumstances it can be tax efficient to gift some shares to your spouse, assuming that you are legally married and living together.
 If you would like to discuss this further please let your accountant know.